opencontainers/distribution-spec/spec.md

 ## Distribution Specification

-This specification defines an API protocol to facilitate distribution of images.
+This specification defines an API protocol to facilitate distribution of artifacts, including images.

 The goal of this specification is to standardize container image distribution based on the specification for the [Docker Registry HTTP API V2 protocol](https://github.com/docker/distribution/blob/5cb406d511b7b9163bff9b6439072e4892e5ae3b/docs/spec/api.md).
+In addition to images, additional artifacts may be stored and retrieved from an OCI compliant registry.

+## OCI Artifact Extensibility

+The distribution spec was initially based on docker images and the [OCI Image spec](https://github.com/opencontainers/image-spec/).
+As new artifact types surfaced, it became a logical use case to leverage the common elements of distribution to store and retrieve additional artifacts.
+This spec will reference *images* as one type of artifact, with specifics on how to differentiate different types of artifacts.

 ### Table of Contents